carpentries-incubator/scons-novice/instructors/instructor-notes.md

 title: Instructor Notes
 ---

+SCons is an open-source, Python-based, software construction tool.
+Because it is written in pure Python, it can be distributed on Windows, MacOS, and Linux with the `pip` and `conda` package managers alongside other popular Python scientific computing packages.
+SCons also uses Python as the configuration language, which makes it an ideal choice for extension into computational science and engineering workflows.

+Make will also be mentioned and referenced in the lesson plans.
-Make is a popular tool for automating the building of software - compiling source code into executable programs.
+Make is another popular tool for automating the building of software - compiling source code into executable programs.

 Though Make is nearly 40 years old, and there are many other build tools available, its fundamental concepts are common across build tools.
+Its widespread use means anyone learning about build systems is likely to encounter Make and the underlying concepts of build systems discussed in the language of the Make documentation.

 Today, researchers working with legacy codes in C or FORTRAN, which are very common in high-performance computing, will, very likely